gold-alex/Tezorton-Tracker/README.md

 # Tezos Price Discord Bot

-Tezos Price Discord Bot allows you to easily track the Tezos price chat in your Discord channel:
+Tezos Price Discord Bot allows you to easily track the Tezos price chat in your Discord channel.

 # Technologies Utilized
  - Node.js